Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/01a_Overview.md

 ![Dashlet picker](../../Assets/Screenshots/ActindoWorkFlow/Overview/DashletPicker.png "[Dashlet picker]")

 - [x]
   Select a checkbox to add the selected dashlet to the tab.
 You can select multiple checkboxes.
 If you click the checkbox in the header, all dashlets in the list are selected.
 A toolbar indicating the number of selected dashlets is displayed above the list when you have selected at least one checkbox.
 By default, the following dashlets are available:
+  - *Current failure count*
-  - Current failure count: This dashlet displays the number of processes that have currently an *Error* status.
+    This dashlet displays the number of processes that have currently an *Error* status.
+  - *Workflow count*
-  - Workflow count: This dashlet displays the number of workflows in the *Workflows* module.
+    This dashlet displays the number of workflows in the *Workflows* module.
+  - *Waiting processes*
-  -	Waiting processes: This dashlet displays the number of waiting processes in the *Workflows* module.
+    This dashlet displays the number of waiting processes in the *Workflows* module.

 - [CANCEL]
   Click this button to cancel adding dashlets and close the *Dashlet Picker* window.